-Once your child is comfortable with how to recognize this shape, offer them a shape worksheest to see how they get on with identifying it.
+Once your child is comfortable with how to recognize this shape, offer them some shape worksheets to see how they get on with identifying it.

 To find the area of a Regular Nonagon we must know two things:

-Ther Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and a nonagon is no different.
+The Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and an Nonagon is no different.

 Step 1: Draw a straight line lightly using your ruler and pencil on your paper. - This is what we call a construction line.